-You can reset the horizontal angle to a required value and use this value to find the horizontal angle of a new target.
+You can set the horizontal angle in certain direction to any required value and then measure the angle from the direction.

-- Sight the first target. - In the second page of the Meas mode screen, press [H.ANG].
-Select "H angle." - Sight the second target.
+- 1. Sight the first target. - In the second page of the Meas mode screen, press [H.ANG].
+Select "H angle." - Enter the angle you wish to set, then press { ->}.
+The value that is input as the horizontal angle is displayed. - Sight the second target.
 The horizontal angle from the second target to the value set as the horizontal angle is displayed.